-It doesn’t have to be a big, daunting task that severely interrupts your day; just set a timer for 10 minutes and contemplate the following questions.
+This exercise doesn’t have to be a big, daunting task that severely interrupts your day; just set a timer for 10 minutes and contemplate the following questions:

-- Do you enjoy your work, and look forward to doing it each day?
+- Do you enjoy your work, and do you look forward to doing it each day?

 - Are you proud of the changes you’re creating in the world?